-To move the entire cluster to a different storage area, you need to recreate all the PVCs and all the Pods.
+In order to move the entire cluster to a different storage area, you need to recreate all the PVCs and all the Pods.
 Let's suppose you have a cluster with three replicas like in the following example:

 To recreate the cluster using different PVCs, you can edit the cluster definition to disable